 Enter contests as a cash boosting hobby

-From cars to £20,000 cash, 5-star USA holidays to £10,000 Tesco gift cards, MoneySavers have won it all.
+From cars to £20,000 cash, 5-star USA holidays to £10,000 Tesco gift cards or even two years' rent paid, MoneySavers have won it all.
 It's all about 'comping', a potentially profitable hobby for the lucky.

 As an added bonus, most competitions are tax-free, so unlike other ways to boost your income, the taxman won't get any.
 There's full help in the 40+ Comping Tips guide.